timm/sbse14/README.md

 Use Python 2.7+, not Python 3, since many useful libraries are NOT yet ported to Python 3.

-Note: this rule will hopefully change, soon.
+Hopefully,  this rule will soon change.

 ATMC: Add the missing code.
 ---------------------------